ChadsCode/BlurSession/IMPLEMENTATION_GUIDE.md

 - Refer to the README.md file for additional information
 - Check the example implementations in the provided HTML files
+- Visit the GitHub repository: https://github.com/ChadsCode/BlurSession
-- Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/chadwigington/) with any questions about implementing BlurSession
+- Feel free to connect with me on https://www.linkedin.com/in/chadwigington with any questions about implementing BlurSession

 ---